survivejs/react-book/manuscript/03_webpack_and_react.md

 T> Note that we're using *jsx* extension here.
 It helps us to tell modules using JSX syntax apart from regular ones.
 It is not absolutely necessary, but it is a good convention to have.

-### Rendering Through `main.jsx`
+### Rendering Through `index.jsx`

-We'll need to adjust our `main.js` to render the component correctly.
-Note that I've renamed it as `main.jsx` given we have JSX content there.
+We'll need to adjust our `index.js` to render the component correctly.
+Note that I've renamed it as `index.jsx` given we have JSX content there.
 First the rendering logic creates a DOM element where it will render.
 Then it renders our application through React.

-**app/main.jsx**
+**app/index.jsx**

 ```javascript
 import './main.css';